mismatso/dotvim/README.md

 This repository is a help to give steroids to your Vim editor.
 I uploaded my configuration files and pluggins (through git submodules for easy installation), with these you can convert your regular Vim on a Vim with steroids, thanks to the careful selection of a few plugins.

+## Installing Prerequisites

+You need to install Git and Vim.
+If you are using a GNU/Linux Debian or other GNU/Linux distro derived from Debian (like Ubuntu, Linux Mint) you can install these prerequisites with the following command.

+    sudo apt-get install git vim vim-nox

 ## Installation